HollyBlocky/Aero-Discord-Theme/README.md

     display: none !important;
 }
 ```
-2. Install all files locally and enable them.
-Importing and online theming does not work completely for a reason I am unsure of.
+2. Install all files locally and enable them. **Importing any of these local files, and online theming, does not work completely for a reason I am unsure of.**
 3. Enable the following as online themes:
 ```
 https://raw.githubusercontent.com/numoder/DSN7/refs/heads/master/dsn7.theme.css